How to Make Charts and Graphs in Confluence

 Graph samples with Chart from Table

-Create pie charts with the monthly sales analysis, as follows:
+For example, let’s create pie charts with the monthly sales analysis, as follows:

-Create a stacked column chart to see the overall picture against multiple indicators, like this:
+Or create a stacked column chart to see the overall picture against multiple indicators, like this:

-Create a multi-column chart to see the progress and trend over some time period, as follows:
+You can also use a multi-column chart to see the progress and trend over some time period, as follows:

-The Table Filter macro allows you to filter any table right in the page view or edit modes (the table will be immediately redrawn depending on the specified filter values).
+The Table Filter macro allows you to filter any table right in the page view or edit modes.
+The table will be immediately redrawn depending on the specified filter values.
 The rich set of filters helps you easily handle multi-format data turning large and complex tables into smaller, simpler ones.

 How to get and visualize data from Jira in Confluence